Jerry Potts: Adulthood

 Jerry Potts is buried at Fort Macleod with the rank of Special Constable in the North-West Mounted Police.

 Recognition

 The city of Lethbridge, Alberta, Canada, and the town of Fort Macleod, have boulevards named in Potts' honour.
-There is also a Jerry Potts Elementary School in northwest Calgary.

 On 8 September 1992 Canada Post issued a "Jerry Potts, Legendary Plainsman" stamp as part of the Folklore, Legendary Heroes series.
 The stamps were designed by Ralph Tibbles, based on illustrations by Deborah Drew-Brook and Allan Cormack.
 The 42¢ stamps are perforated and were printed by Ashton-Potter Limited.